webprofusion/certify-docs/docs/dns-godaddy.md

 ## Add New Stored Credential

-Now add a new Stored Credential in Certify, choosing Cloudflare DNS as the provider type, enter:
+Now add a new Stored Credential in Certify, choosing GoDaddy DNS as the provider type, enter:
     - Your API Key
     - Your API Secret
     - Select Save.